Vyral/base-template/_posts/2021-06-15-how-does-earnest-money-work.md

 **It’s basically a credit that’s used at the end of the transaction to assist you with closing costs and other expenses.** The earnest money is credited back to you once the deal closes.&nbsp;

-If you have any questions about earnest money or real estate in general, don’t hesitate to reach out via phone or remedial.
+If you have any questions about earnest money or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.